 The occupant of a dwelling unit must keep clean and sanitary the part of the premises which he occupies, controls, or uses.
 Rubbish and garbage must be disposed of in a clean and sanitary manner by placing it in the required rubbish containers or garbage disposal facilities.
-If garbage facilities are not available, occupant must remove all non-burnable matter, wrap the garbage and place it in the required metal garbage storage containers, or use other required method of disposal.

 All occupants of dwelling units must keep the basic facilities such as cooking and refrigeration equipment, plumbing fixtures, electrical fixtures, etc., clean and sanitary, and are responsible for using reasonable care in their proper use.

 Every plumbing or electrical fixture or other basic facility furnished by the occupant must be properly installed and operated, kept clean and in good working condition, and free of defects, leaks, or obstruction.